 We will be running Bleu Turquoise on this trip with 4 to 6 guests and 1 skipper.
 To find out more about Bleu Turquoise, please follow this link.

-The prices below reflect the sizes of the cabins on each boat; please make your selection on the Booking Form.
+The prices below reflect the sizes of the cabins on the boat; please make your selection when Booking.

 |Boat Name||Cabin Type||Price (USD)|